reeagbo/Jassco/Technical Description.md

 *if (i && 3) { break; }*

 ### Unary expressions
-Standard JavaScript unary expressions are supported: negate "~", negative "-".
+Standard JavaScript unary expressions are supported: Negate "~", Negative "-".
 Example:
-*num1 = ~15
+*num1 = -15*

 ### Update expressions
 All the unary expressions below are supported:
-increment "++", decrement "--"
+Increment "++", Decrement "--"

 *num1 = 15
 console.log ("The number is (16): ", num1++)*